una/personal-goals/happy-moments/happy-moments.md

 12/23/2015
 ---
 Delanté came over today and helped me go through my closet to pick out clothes to keep and get rid of.
 Yayy for the help!

+12/24/2015
+---
+I arrived home today for the holidays!
+I got to see my Mom's new car and my dog and sleep in my childhood bedroom (where I'll be staying the next few days)

+12/25/2015
+---
+Today Karina hosted the Vegas group of ladies + everyone's significant others for a holiday party where we ate Chinese food and had a gingerbread house making contest.

+12/26/2015
+---
+We put up our New Year's tree today.
+I love unboxing old ornaments that remind me of places.
+I'm excited to have my own family tree one day and put up ornaments from around the world.